-In March 2020, the Financial Accounting Standards Board (FASB) issued guidance entitled "Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
-The guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform.
-The guidance simplifies the accounting evaluation of contract modifications that replace a reference rate reference rate reform affected bv and contemporaneous modifications of other contracts related to the replacement of the reference rate.
+In March 2020, the Financial Accounting Standards Board (FASB) issued guidance entitled "Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Reference Rate Reform)."
+The guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform to ease the potential burden related to reference rate reform (transition away from the London Inter-Bank Offered Rate (LIBOR)).
 The optional amendments are effective as of March 12, 2020, through December 31, 2022.
-The Association adopted this new standard as it related to loans in the first guarter of 2021.
+The Association adopted this new standard as it related to loans in the first quarter of 2021.
 The impact of adoption was not material to the Association's financial condition or its results of operations.